 What are ferrous metals?

-Non-ferrous metals have been used since the beginning of civilization.
-Copper was discovered in 5,000 BC marking the end of the Stone Age and the beginning of the Copper Age.
-Bronze is an alloy of copper and tin, and this invention started the Bronze Age.
-Using ferrous metals started in around 1,200 BC when iron production started and this begun the Iron Age.
+Non-ferrous metals have been used since ancient times.
+Copper was discovered around 5,000 BC, marking the start of the Copper Age.
+Bronze, an alloy of copper and tin, began the Bronze Age.
+Using ferrous metals started around 1,200 BC when iron production began, starting the Iron Age.

-Common ferrous metals include alloy steel, carbon steel, cast iron and wrought iron, and are known for their strength and durability.
-Civil construction uses Carbon Steel (structure steel) and we now find it in many of the tallest city buildings and bridges around the world.
-Ferrous metals are also used in shipping containers, industrial piping, automobiles, railroad tracks, and many commercial and domestic tools.
+Common ferrous metals include alloy steel, carbon steel, cast iron, and wrought iron.
+They are known for their strength and durability and are widely used in construction, shipping containers, industrial equipment, vehicles, railroad tracks, and commercial tools.

 Can ferrous metals be recycled?

-Ferrous metals are able to be recycled, with steel being one of the most recycled materials in the world.
-Ferrous metals contain an appreciable percentage of iron, and the addition of carbon and other substances creates steel.
+Yes.
+Ferrous metals can be recycled, with steel being one of the most recycled materials in the world.
 Commonly recycled ferrous metals include mild steel, carbon steel, stainless steel, cast iron, and wrought iron.
+Recycling ferrous metals helps businesses recover value while supporting sustainable use of materials.

 What are the most commonly recycled items?

-The most commonly recycled items are containers, cans, automobiles, appliances and construction materials.
-For example, in 2008, more than 97% of structural steel and 106% of automobiles were recycled.
-This was found when comparing the current steel consumption for each industry with the amount of recycled steel being produced.
-A typical appliance is about 75% steel by weight, and automobiles are about 65% steel and iron.
+The most commonly recycled ferrous items include containers, cans, vehicles, appliances, and construction materials.
+For example, in 2008, more than 97% of structural steel and over 100% of vehicles were recycled, based on comparisons between steel consumption in each industry and the amount of recycled steel produced.
+A typical appliance contains around 75% steel by weight, while vehicles contain about 65% steel and iron.

 - Cars